katesroad/React-DB/redux/README.md

 ## Fundamentals

-- What problem dose Redux solve?
+- What problem does Redux solve?
-  To solve the problem of accessing application state across components horitanally and vertically ---> makes our code look messy.
+  To solve the problem of accessing application state across components horizontally and vertically ---> makes our code look messy.

 - How Redux works